 - A study published in the International Journal of Preventative Medicine this past May explained similar results.
 “Oral administration of Boswellia extract during pregnancy and lactation strengthens short-and long-term memory in infants in field models.
 Further, administration of the extract during pregnancy causes an increase in the size of the neurons in pyramidal cells of the hippocampus CA3 area as well as increase in the number of dendritic process in these cells.
 Extract administration during lactation promotes memory function in infants through increasing cell volume, neurotransmitters release and number of synaptic contacts.”
 (10)

-The main point is this: As we have seen above, the many forms of frankincense (essential oil, extract, and resin) are widely used across the world and there is a growing body of research supporting its use in pregnant women.
+The main point about essential oils for pregnancy is this: As we have seen above, the many forms of frankincense (essential oil, extract, and resin) are widely used across the world and there is a growing body of research supporting its use in pregnant women.
 To refrain from enjoying its benefits because of misguided myths that it can cause an abortion, is absolutely absurd.

 Myth #4: Essential Oils for Pregnancy Can Harm Mom

 Yes, some essential oils are harmful during pregnancy, but the same is true for all people in general, not just pregnant women.
-I'm passionate about this because clinical trials evaluating the safety of essential oils and pregnant women are limited.
+I'm passionate about this because clinical trials evaluating the safety of essential oils for pregnancy is limited.
 However, that doesn't give people license to arbitrarily advise against certain oils and compounds like many are in the habit of doing.

 Furthermore, to warn people to “err on the side of caution” for no reason but hearsay is misleading and instills fear that essential oils are dangerous or inherently harmful.
 At least have some scientific reasoning to back up your point!
-To day, the best resource we have is the classic aromatherapy textbook “Essential Oil Safety.”
+Today, the best resource we have is the classic aromatherapy textbook “Essential Oil Safety.”
 In spite of not having sufficient research on the actual oils, the authors combed through the archives for articles discussing the individual compounds in each oil to provide safety guidelines and best practices.
-Essentially, they created dos and don'ts based off of logic in the research because humans trials don't exist.
+Essentially, they created dos and don'ts based off of logic in the research of essential oils for pregnancy because humans trials don't exist.

 Although, we cannot accurately extrapolate that research about single, isolated chemicals will affect people in the same way that will will when they are naturally interacting with other chemicals in essential oils.
 Bottom line: just because isolated menthol may harm babies, for example, it doesn't mean that the menthol in peppermint oil is harmful because of all of the other chemicals at play.
 The parts do not equal the whole in this case.